‘Meet Me Next Christmas’ (2024) Review

 When her flight home for Christmas is canceled, Layla (Christina Milian) meets two men in the guest lounge at the airport.
 Teddy (Devale Ellis), whom she speaks briefly to at the buffet, and James (Kofi Siriboe), a man who seems almost perfect for her – except she’s not single and has no plans to be anytime soon.
 Feeling a connection, James tells Layla to meet him at the Pentatonix concert on the next Christmas Eve, should she find herself single by then.

 A year later, Layla catches her longtime boyfriend with another woman and decides to try to grab a ticket to the Pentatonix concert so she can meet up with James.
 Unfortunately, the concert is sold out, and tickets are impossible to find.
-Her best friend Roxy suggests Layla use a concierge service known for getting their clients difficult finds, and it’s there that Layla runs into Teddy again – except they don’t exactly recognize one another from the year before.
+Her best friend, Roxy, suggests that Layla use a concierge service known for getting their clients difficult finds, and it’s there that Layla runs into Teddy again – except they don’t exactly recognize one another from the year before.
 Teddy, who is on the verge of being fired, is determined to find Layla’s concert ticket, and they grow closer as they experience various shenanigans in their quest.

 The script, written by Camilla Rubis and Molly Haldeman, is passable and hits all of the typical holiday rom-com notes.
-It even has some funny moments, although the unfunny momentsālike a shallow, wealthy couple willing to part with their Pentatonix ticketsāoutweigh them.
+It even has some funny moments, although the unfunny moments – like a shallow, wealthy couple willing to part with their Pentatonix tickets – outweigh them.
 And that’s another thing… why was the movie so focused on Pentatonix?
-The acapella group is featured front and center, occasionally bursting out in random, harmonized responses and following Teddy and Layla’s journey on their manager’s phone, debating whether Layla should be with Teddy or James.
+The a cappella group is featured front and center, occasionally bursting out in spontaneous, harmonized responses, and follows Teddy and Layla’s journey on their manager’s phone as they debate whether Layla should be with Teddy or James.
 They do poke fun at themselves, which was amusing to see, but sometimes Meet Me Next Christmas felt like a 105-minute Pentatonix ad.

 Tymika Tafari and Kalen Allen provide most of the laughs as Roxy, Layla’s best friend, and Jordy, Teddy’s cousin.
 Jordy somehow wrangles Teddy and Layla into a Christmas-themed lip sync battle in order to, you guessed it, win two tickets to Pentatonix.
 It’s really kind of ridiculous how we get from A to B in this movie, but if you love Pentatonix and, say, Jingle All the Way, you’ll probably really like it anyway.